How to Sell a House By Owner in Missouri

 Enlist the help of a top-rated real estate agent

 Ultimately, the services and price gains you can get with an experienced real estate agent may put more money in your pocket than FSBO.
-A proven agent is also better equipped to help you achieve your selling and moving timelines.
+A proven professional is also better equipped to help you achieve your selling and moving timelines.
+In addition, since some sellers are not well versed in the legal intricacies of selling a home, Gore also advises gathering a team of experts to help.

-“You have to be very careful.
-That’s one of the tougher parts about reading an offer is it’s a lot of legalese,” Gore cautions.
-“We tell folks that are going to go for sale by owner to get a lender, CPA, attorney, and title company that you trust and will advise you.
+“We tell folks who are going to go for sale by owner to get a lender, CPA, attorney, and title company that you trust and will advise you.
 Make sure that when they go through a contract that you understand what all of the points of the contract are going to require of you as a seller.”

-Interested in such expertise?
-HomeLight can connect you to top-performing agents in your Missouri market who have built a network of trusted local professionals.
 Our free tool analyzes more than 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
 It takes only two minutes to receive your matches.

 Request a cash offer to buy your Missouri home

-If you’d like to skip the sale prep altogether — plus avoid paying agent commissions — you can opt to sell your home “as-is” to an all-cash buyer instead.
+If you’d like to skip the sale prep altogether, plus avoid paying agent commissions, you can opt to sell your home “as-is” to an all-cash buyer instead.

-Without leaving the Simple Sale platform, you’ll also be able to compare your cash offer to an estimation of what your home would sell for on the open market so you can make an informed decision.
+Without leaving the Simple Sale platform, you’ll also be able to compare your cash offer to an estimation of what your home would sell for on the open market, so you can make an informed decision.

 Ready to sell your Missouri home?